 Sports can be a lot of fun, but they can also be dangerous.
 Whether you’re a seasoned pro, or just starting off, you’re bound to have a sports injury at some point.
 It’s important to take proper care of any injury properly before you return to your sport, to prevent further injury.
-We can help you with that!

 A concussion is a mild traumatic brain injury that alters the function of the brain and should be taken seriously.
 They may occur from a direct blow to the head or indirectly when forces from another part of the body are transferred to the head.
 The resulting impact can result in a rapid or delayed onset of symptoms, typically within 24-48 hours.
 Learn more about how to recognize the signs of a concussion and what the recovery process and return to sport time frame will look like.